In-Home Care Service Tip

 Another study found that physicians often do not ask their patients about vitamin and supplement use, and that patients generally do not volunteer the information without being prompted.
 It’s crucial to be vigilant about providing healthcare providers with a list of all medications being taken, including any supplements, so that each physician is not only aware of, but has approved of, these combinations.

-At Midnight Sun Home Care, as providers of senior care in Anchorage, AK, one of our top priorities is to help our clients live safely and comfortably in their own homes.
+At Midnight Sun Home Care, the personal care assistant Anchorage families trust, one of our top priorities is to help our clients live safely and comfortably in their own homes.
 Our in-home care services can include helping older adults keep track of the medications, vitamins, and supplements they are taking so that this vital information can be communicated to their healthcare professionals.
 We can also provide transportation and accompaniment to doctors’ visits and prescription pick-ups, as well as a variety of other supportive services.